 Starting a Fire: There are many ways to start a fire and you will become adept as you become familiar with the way your heater burns.
-Before you start, make sure your burn rate setting (air control) is all the way open and the by-pass (if equipped) is open.
+Before you start, make sure your burn rate setting (air control) and the By-pass are all the way open.
 Starting a wood appliance can produce a lot of smoke.
-To reduce the smoke when starting your fire the top down method described here was found to have the cleanest starts.
-Stack four or five layers of medium sized kindling 1 to 2" in diameter in a tic tac toe pattern, three to four pieces per layer with about 1⁄2" to 1" spacing.
-On top of your kindling stack place crumpled newspaper and a nest of pencil sized kindling.
-Light the paper and small kindling on top and let it burn down through your layers of kindling.
-With this method you should be able to close the door about two to three minutes after lighting, if the fire starts to die out reopen the door and leave it cracked until the fire takes off.
+To reduce the smoke when starting your fire the top-down method described here was found to have the cleanest starts.
+Stack four or five layers of medium sized kindling 1 to 2" in diameter in a hatching pattern, three pieces per layer with about 1⁄2" to 1" spacing.

+On top place a row of smaller 1" diameter pieces all the way across and a nest of pencil sized kindling on the top center.
+Light the small kindling nest on top and let it burn down through your layers of kindling.
+With this method, once the fire is established you should be able to close the door and By-pass, if the fire starts to die out reopen the door and leave it cracked until the fire takes off.
 Never leave your heater unattended if the door is not latched shut.
-Three to five minutes after closing the door you should be able to shut the by-pass, again if the fire starts to die out open the bypass until the fire is established and stays lit.
-Reload the unit with regular cord wood when the kindling pile has burned about three quarters of the way through.
-Put enough wood in to establish a good coal bed, five to seven pieces.
+Reload the unit with cordwood when the kindling pile has burned about three-quarters of the way through.
+Put enough wood in to establish a good coal bed, we recommend wood cut to 15" long.
+Load 3 large pieces placed front to back on the coal bed and 2 large pieces on top loaded side to side, leaving 1⁄4"-1/2" gaps between the pieces of wood.
 The presence of a hot coal bed is critical to good combustion.
 We cannot overstate the importance of a hot coal bed before slowing your burn rate down.
-We recommend burning this first full load of cord wood completely through at the high burn rate to get your heater up to temperature and to establish a coal bed before reloading and slowing the burn rate.
+We recommend burning this first full load of cordwood completely through at the high burn rate to get your heater up to temperature and to establish a coal bed before reloading and slowing the burn rate.